The generators of a colon ideal with an application to the weak Lefschetz property for monomial almost complete intersections in three variables: Generators of the Colon Ideal

 Note that the degrees of the generators in this theorem align with part (2) of \autoref{colon generator degrees}.
 We remark that each pair of forms described in the theorem are not ``redundant'' in the sense that $(F_{1,d,a,0})\not\subseteq (F_{2,d,a,0})$ and vice versa; this is easily seen by the fact that $F_{2,d,a,0}$ has an irreducible factor of $y$ while $F_{1,d,a,0}$ is not a multiple of $y$.
 (Note that $P$ is a unique factorization domain.)
 The same remark holds for $G_{1,d,a,0}$ and $G_{2,d,a,0}$ with the obvious necessary modifications.

 To simplify the presentation of our proof, we will suppress the subscripts $d$, $a$, and $0$ on each generator and simply write $F_{1}$, $F_{2}$, $G_{1}$, and $G_{2}$.
-The abbreviation ``cff'' will stand for ``coefficient'' of a monomial which will be specified.
+The notation $\text{cff}_{f}(m)$ will stand for the coefficient of the monomial $m$ in the polynomial $f$.
 We also point out that the proof, while quite lengthy, is really the same argument carried out four times: we make an ansatz of weights to write each generator as a $P$-linear combination of two others and then show these weights are indeed correct.

 \begin{proof} Fix any $d\geq 2$.
 Our proof goes by induction on $a$, and we split into cases according to the parity of $a$.
 Take $a=1$ as the base case for odd $a$.
 To see that $F_{1}\in (x^{d},y^{d}):(x+y)$, we compute the coefficient of $x^{d-i}y^{i}$ in $(x+y)F_{1}$.
-This coefficient comes from the $i^{\text{th}}$ and $(i-1)$ terms in the expansion of $F_{1}$:
+This coefficient comes from the $i^{\text{th}}$ and $(i-1)^{\text{st}}$ terms in the expansion of $F_{1}$:

 We then conclude